-Strategies / Actions Measures Monitor urban and rural per capita demands and determine if Average kilolitres per they significantly exceed the design peak demand levels of service. quarter not exceeding design.
-Manage demand effectively using a range of measures Treated water consumption and water targets in MI per day targets in will per day Regularly monitor urban and village growth, and augment Customer needs met supply as required in line with ten year plan, and current needs Maintain network analysis of Wagga urban water system Staff updating model outputs.
-Maintain the water supply infrastructure in good working Some but infrequent order. breakdowns.
-Monitor the operation of the water supply system to ensure Continuity of supply continuity of supply. maintained.
+Strategies / Actions Measures Monitor urban and rural per capita demands and determine if they significantly exceed the design peak demand levels of service.
+Average kilolitres per quarter not exceeding design. ŭ Manage demand effectively using a range of measures Treated water consumption and water targets in MI per day Regularly monitor urban and village growth, and augment supply as required in line with ten year plan, and current needs Customer needs met Maintain network analysis of Wagga urban water system Staff updating model outputs.
+Maintain the water supply infrastructure in good working order.
+Some but infrequent breakdowns.
+Monitor the operation of the water supply system to ensure continuity of supply.
+Continuity of supply maintained.
 Reinforce throughout the organisation that we are customer orientated.
 Timely responses.
 Maintain a request and complaint handling system that ensures both attention to the request and advice of action taken or to be taken.

-Use customer newssheets to disseminate information to customers.
-Utilise the local media when appropriate to increase awareness within the community.
-Meet with sectional or interest groups or invite them to meet with us to communicate and receive feedback on relevant issues.
-Numerous media outlets used to advise customers on demand management and Senior staff attend various meetings as required.
-Increase inspection and documentation of consumer pipework where there is potential for contamination from backflow.
+with us to communicate and receive feedback on relevant used to advise customers on demand management and Senior staff attend various Increase inspection and documentation of consumer pipework where there is potential for contamination from backflow.
 Required protection devices in use and management systems maintained.